IslaMcN/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+Basically it means "how are you going to build this project knowing that you are going to use react?"
+First you start with a mockup, then you break the UI into a component hierarchy.
+Then you build a static version in React.
+After than you identify where your state should live.
+Then lastly, you add inverse data flow.

 - [ ] Describe state.

 - [ ] Describe props.